Yandex Cloud

 1. Configure the VM.

-2. Prepare the test data.
+2. Prepare your test data.

 3. Configure Kafka Connect.

-4. Run Kafka Connect and test it.
+4. Run and test Kafka Connect.

 If you no longer need the resources you created, delete them.